abyx/octopress/source/modern-angularjs-migration-guide/index.markdown

             <p>
                 Hey there, my name's Aviv Ben-Yosef.
                 As part of my consulting business, I've helped dozens of companies with their AngularJS projects over the last 4+ years.
-                With my courses, trainings and articles I've literally helped over a million developers, and have one of the biggest AngularJS newsletter, with over 6,000 subscribers.
+                With my courses, trainings and articles I've literally helped over a million developers, and have one of the biggest AngularJS newsletters, with over 6,000 subscribers.
             </p>
         </div>
     </div>